Dexterity10/balatro-modding/readme.md

 # Known bugs:
 - BOGO works for all consumables, even if they're not from the pack you're currently opening
 - Loki's effect is not fully implemented (Should be a playable card, rather than just +^1 Mult)
-- School of Fish crashes your game when it should spawn a fish

 # If you have a bug or feature
 please contact me on Discord: `dexterity0`